UMass-Rescue/License-Plate-Geolocator/README.md

 **Scripts for training and setting up each of the models can be found in the branch labeled "ml"**
 ## Technical Approch
-1) Extract all the images from Video
+1) Extract all the images from video
 2) Find all contours in the image frame
-3) Pass every image to the Classification model to identify the top 5 states
+3) Pass every image to the classification model to identify the top 5 states

 ## Setup Instructions